 The filter is the place where food particles get caught.
-A stopped-up filter can cause overflows, so it is important to give it a cleanup every six months or so.
+A stopped-up filter can cause overflows, so it is important to give it a cleanup every week or so.
 It can be found on the floor of the inside of the dishwasher.
 Simply unscrew the knob and lift the filter out (the location and removal will vary depending on brand, so check your owner's manual).

 The seal is what keeps the water inside your dishwasher and not on your floor.
 To keep it clean, once a month scrub the seal with warm water and wipe it down with a clean, dry cloth.

 If your dishwasher is starting to smell a little rank, there is an easy way to deodorize it.
 Some people say to put one cup of white vinegar into the bottom of your empty dishwasher and run the deep cleaning cycle.
 Vinegar can damage the plastic in your dishwasher, so you might want to try this method instead.
 Sprinkle baking soda on the bottom of the washer, let it sit overnight and then run a normal load while the dishwasher is empty.

 After a few years of diligent use, your door latch may start to get a little rusty.
 To fix this, rub it down with stainless steel cleanser and steel wool.
 Rinse the latch and buff it dry with a cotton cloth.
 To finish, coat it with clear fingernail polish to waterproof the metal and prevent further rust growth.